Skip to content

 Explore over eight acres of formal gardens, including newly created spaces, surrounded by parkland and mature trees.
 Relax among the flowers watching the wildlife at work or see what's growing in the two-acre walled garden.

 This year round garden is planted with visitors in mind; something will always be at its best.
 Areas take on different styles and seasonally evolve.
-Explore ahead of a visit either season by season, or space by space.
+It's a garden full of beauty, wildlife, inspiration and places to pause.

 The dedicated team of garden staff and volunteers can often be seen working away.
-Don't hesitate to ask what's they're working on and any advice they might have if you've got a question.
+Don't hesitate to ask what they're working on and any advice they might have if you've got a question.

 You might find surplus plants or glut of the harvest available to pick up and take home for your pocket of green.